Christian Reformed Church of St. Albert

 Starting in June 2018 we embarked upon a journey of renewal, taking time to refocus our church priorities and mission through a process called the Renewal Lab.
 The Covid-19 pandemic has put some of these plans on hold throughout 2020-2022, to be revisited in 2023.

 2020-2021 has seen us adapt our services in a variety of ways due to the Covid-19 pandemic.
 New technologies have allowed us to regularly livestream our services to keep the community connected in this way.
-We having been meeting again in person regularly since mid-2022 as we follow AHS guidelines.
+We having been meeting again in person regularly since mid-2022.

 Our church continues to provide fellowship and worship for residents of St. Albert, Edmonton and surrounding areas.
 Please join us for worship on Sunday mornings at 10:30am.